 I'm so glad you asked that.

-You know, I'm actually in the middle of a proposal um that this new administration should consider appointing somebody who actually is responsible for air domain awareness um writ large and looking at these emerging technologies.
+You know, I'm actually in the middle of a proposal that this new administration should consider appointing somebody who actually is responsible for air domain awareness writ large and looking at these emerging technologies.

-Well you know okay so because you know we could say oh these are just this is personal drones people are just using them for recreation but uh correct me if I'm wrong I thought I read something that that some sightings describe the objects to be the size of an SUV or even a bus.
+I thought I read something that some sightings describe the objects to be the size of an SUV or even a bus.

 So that would suggest that that's beyond a typical recreational drone, right?

-They're traveling, if not tens, if not hundreds of miles.
+They're traveling, if not tens, if not hundreds of miles, and they're being reported the size of an SUV.

-Everybody else knew about it but but anyway the the US State Department actually had a document that after the balloon was downed downed and all the debris was collected it said that the balloons solar arrays produced sufficient power to operate multiple active intelligence collection sensors and that the antennas on the balloons could collect and geolocate communication.
+But anyway, the U.S. State Department actually had a document that after the balloon was downed and all the debris was collected, it said that the balloons' solar arrays produced sufficient power to operate multiple active intelligence collection sensors and that the antennas on the balloons could collect and geolocate communications.

-So come on how is that okay?
+How is that okay?

 How did they get so far into this?

-How how I don't understand that I we we stopped talking about the balloons.
+We stopped talking about the balloons.

 Nobody talks about them anymore.